- The coexistence within an individual of positive and negative

 - The game opens with

-Faith leaving prison then making her way up to
+she immediately runs making her way up to the top

 - The game is full of